gbrouwer/tabula_portfolio/markdown/library.md

 #qr
 #qc ../assets/resized_300x450_whiteborder/-I6BDwAAQBAJ.png test
 #qc Julian Togelius@Playing Smart@A new vision of the future of games and game design, enabled by AI.
 Can games measure intelligence?
 How will artificial intelligence inform games of the future?
 In Playing Smart, Julian Togelius explores the connections between games and intelligence to offer a new vision of future games and game design.
 Video games already depend on AI.
 We use games to test AI algorithms, challenge our thinking, and better understand both natural and artificial intelligence.
 In the future, Togelius argues, game designers will be able to create smarter games that make us smarter in turn, applying advanced AI to help design games.
 In this book, he tells us how.
 Games are the past, present, and future of artificial intelligence.
 In 1948, Alan Turing, one of the founding fathers of computer science and artificial intelligence, handwrote a program for chess.
 Today we have IBM's Deep Blue and DeepMind's AlphaGo, and huge efforts go into developing AI that can play such arcade games as Pac-Man.
 Programmers continue to use games to test and develop AI, creating new benchmarks for AI while also challenging human assumptions and cognitive abilities.
 Game design is at heart a cognitive science, Togelius reminds us—when we play or design a game, we plan, think spatially, make predictions, move, and assess ourselves and our performance.
 By studying how we play and design games, Togelius writes, we can better understand how humans and machines think.
 AI can do more for game design than providing a skillful opponent.
 We can harness it to build game-playing and game-designing AI agents, enabling a new generation of AI-augmented games.
 With AI, we can explore new frontiers in learning and play.
 #ql
 #qe

+#qs 100
+#qr
+#qc ../assets/resized_300x450_whiteborder/81+oMD7Lm7L.png test
+#qc Joe Reis@ Fundamentals of Data Engineering@Data engineering has grown rapidly in the past decade, leaving many software engineers, data scientists, and analysts looking for a comprehensive view of this practice.
+With this practical book, you'll learn how to plan and build systems to serve the needs of your organization and customers by evaluating the best technologies available through the framework of the data engineering lifecycle.
+Authors Joe Reis and Matt Housley walk you through the data engineering lifecycle and show you how to stitch together a variety of cloud technologies to serve the needs of downstream data consumers.
+You'll understand how to apply the concepts of data generation, ingestion, orchestration, transformation, storage, and governance that are critical in any data environment regardless of the underlying technology.
+#ql
+#qe

+#qs 100
+#qr
+#qc ../assets/resized_300x450_whiteborder/61zb65rJ5OL.png test
+#qc Nathan W. Pyle@Strange Planet@Straight from the mind of New York Times bestselling author Nathan W. Pyle, Strange Planet is an adorable and profound universe in pink, blue, green, and purple, based on the phenomenally popular Instagram of the same name!
+#ql
+#qe

+#qs 100
+#qr
+#qc ../assets/resized_300x450_whiteborder/81WU6ujSSTL.png test
+#qc Nathan W. Pyle@Strange Planet: The Sneaking, Hiding, Vibrating Creature@From New York Times #1 bestselling author, Nathan W. Pyle, comes an out-of-this-world picture book about two aliens who encounter a vibrating creature, based on his Strange Planet series.
+#ql
+#qe

+#qs 100
+#qr
+#qc ../assets/resized_300x450_whiteborder/A1g1jQI3mdL.png test
+#qc Michael Tomasello@The Evolution of Agency@A leading developmental psychologist proposes an evolutionary pathway to human psychological agency.
+Nature cannot build organisms biologically prepared for every contingency they might possibly encounter.
+Instead, Nature builds some organisms to function as feedback control systems that pursue goals, make informed behavioral decisions about how best to pursue those goals in the current situation, and then monitor behavioral execution for effectiveness.
+Nature builds psychological agents.
+In a bold new theoretical proposal, Michael Tomasello advances a typology of the main forms of psychological agency that emerged on the evolutionary pathway to human beings.
+Tomasello outlines four main types of psychological agency and describes them in evolutionary order of emergence.
+First was the goal-directed agency of ancient vertebrates, then came the intentional agency of ancient mammals, followed by the rational agency of ancient great apes, ending finally in the socially normative agency of ancient humans.
+Each new form of psychological organization represented increased complexity in the planning, decision-making, and executive control of behavior.
+Each also led to new types of experience of the environment and, in some cases, of the organism’s own psychological functioning, leading ultimately to humans’ experience of an objective and normative world that governs all of their thoughts and actions.
+Together, these proposals constitute a new theoretical framework that both broadens and deepens current approaches in evolutionary psychology.
+#ql
+#qe